 Since then I have worked in a cookware shop and there, it was as if a light bulb had been screwed in above my head, the light dawned on me.
 Using the correct knives for particular jobs improves cooking to become a pleasure.
 Add the bonuses of sharpening and maybe, if you’re feeling roguish, a fully forged knife and your onion will be demolished into precise even dice.

-So here is a list of knives that have assisted my culinary education and will hopefully be useful to anyone who is sick of that dead-beat go-to knife that urgently needs a replacement.
+So here is a guide to knives which has assisted my culinary education and will hopefully be useful to anyone who is sick of that dead-beat go-to knife that urgently needs a replacement.

 A fully forged knife (also known as full tang) is more expensive than regular knives hanging in sachets on the shop floor.
-These are encased in a glass-fronted cabinet and a lit by overhead spotlights, rather like a shrine dedicated to a movie star.
+These are encased in a glass-fronted cabinet and lit by overhead spotlights, enshrined if you will.
 Forged knives are more expensive because the blade runs the full length, right down to the base of the handle.
-There is no risk for the blade separating from the handle and the balance of the knife is evenly weighted to ensure an easier chopping action.
+There is no risk of the blade separating from the handle and the balance of the knife is evenly weighted to ensure an easier chopping action.
 Some clearly indicate the fully forged blade by rivets embedded in the handle.

 The Chef’s Knife